-It was commonly believed that sparse training from scratch is infeasible, until a landmark paper by Frankle and Carbin (2018) introduced the lottery ticket hypothesis.
+It was commonly believed that training a sparse neural network from scratch is infeasible, until a landmark paper by Frankle and Carbin (2018) introduced the lottery ticket hypothesis.
 Through extensive experimentation, the authors show that a sparse network can train to the same accuracy as a dense network, as long as a specific initialization is used.
 Based on this observation, Frankle and Carbin (2018) formulate the following hypothesis:

 The Lottery Ticket Hypothesis.
 A randomly-initialized, dense neural network contains a subnetwork that is initialized such that — when trained in isolation — it can match the test accuracy of the original network after training for at most the same number of iterations.